Nuclear masses and the equation of state of nuclear matter: Inhomogeneity energy and symmetry energy in our early study

 The value of the empirical parameter $F_0$ effectively includes both kinetic and potential contributions.

 In our early study of neutron star matter \cite{oya1993}, the present author used the inhomogeneity energy density of the lowest order

 with $\alpha, \beta =0,1$.
+The values of $\alpha$ and $\beta$ of the current OI and early oya1-4 \cite{oya1993} models are listed in Table \ref{parameter_alpha_beta_values}.
 The first term of the right-hand side of Eq. (\ref{oya1993_grad_energy_density}) is the kinetic energy density, while the term with coefficient $\beta$ is the isovector potential energy density.
-However, $\alpha=1$ or $\beta=1$ makes little difference either in stable laboratory nuclei or inner-crust nuclei. \cite{oya1993} It is also noted that the functional form of the density distribution (Eq. (\ref{density_parametrization})) was so modified, from Arponen's function \cite{ARPONEN1972257}, that the gradient energy density (Eq. (\ref{oya1993_grad_energy_density})) is continuous at $r=R_i$.
+However, $\alpha=1$ or $\beta=1$ makes little difference either in stable laboratory nuclei or inner-crust nuclei \cite{oya1993}.
+It is also noted that the functional form of the density distribution (Eq. (\ref{density_parametrization})) was so modified, from Arponen's function \cite{ARPONEN1972257}, that the gradient energy density (Eq. (\ref{oya1993_grad_energy_density})) is continuous at $r=R_i$.

 The definition of the symmetry energy $S_0$ in Ref. \cite{oya1993} was

 In this paper, $S_0$ is defined from the density-dependent symmetry energy $S(n)=S^{(2)}(n)$;